-The gas valve has a tapped opening to facilitate measurement of the manifold pressure.
-A "U" Tube manometer having a scale range from 0 to 12 inches of water should be used for this measurement.
+The gas valve has a pressure tap to facilitate measurement of the manifold pressure.
 The manifold pressure must be measured with the burners operating.

-- 1. With disconnect switch open, remove field connected thermostat wire from terminal R, W1 and W2 on TB1.
-Place jumper wire between R, W1 and W2 to engage high stage heat. (note on 045 kbtu/hr units W2 is not used, only jumper R to W1). - 2.
-See Figure in input rating section for gas valve adjustment.
+- With disconnect switch open, remove field connected thermostat wire from terminal R, W1 and W2 on TB1.
+Place jumper wire between R, W1 and W2 to engage high stage heat. - 2.
+See Figure in gas input check section for gas valve adjustment.

-To adjust the pressure regulator, remove the adjustment screw or cover on the gas valve.
-Turn out (counterclockwise) to decrease pressure, turn in (clockwise) to increase pressure.
+To adjust the pressure regulator, remove the adjustment screw cover on the gas valve.
+Turn the adjustment screw out (counterclockwise) to decrease pressure, turn in (clockwise) to increase pressure.
 Only small variations in gas flow should be made by means of the pressure regulator adjustment.
-In no case should the final manifold pressure vary more than plus or minus 0.3 inches water column from the specified nominal pressure.
 Any major changes in flow should be made by changing the size of the burner orifices.
 The measured input rate to the furnace must not exceed the rating specified on the unit rating plate.